-

 How can businesses optimize their website for Google’s BERT?

-What is BERT?
-Let’s start with what Google’s BERT is.
-It has nothing to do with Sesame Street’s Bert and Ernie, but it is an acronym, standing for: Bidirectional Encoder Representations from Transformers.
-In clearer terms, BERT is a sophisticated … Continue reading →
+Let's start with what Google's BERT is.
+It has nothing to do with Sesame Street's Bert and Ernie, but it is an acronym, standing for: Bidirectional Encoder Representations from Transformers.
+In clearer terms, BERT is a sophisticated language processing model developed by Google.
+It's not just a search algorithm update; it's a fundamental shift in how Google understands and interprets search queries and web content.

 Posted in Ask David!, Search Engine Optimization (SEO)